Estimated reading time: 5 minutes

 There are several ways to obtain customer feedback – focus groups, customer satisfaction surveys, and text analytics.

 Customer focus groups are used to determine customer preferences.
-A focus group typically draws on a sample group of customers that agree to give feedback and help drive product creation.
+A focus group typically draws on a sample group of customers who agree to give feedback and help drive product creation.

 Satisfaction surveys are typically sent after a customer visit.
 These surveys are sent days or weeks after a customer experience with the goal of capturing a customer’s perspective regarding an entire service experience.